 Transport in Japan on a Budget

-You have probably heard that you need a JR Pass to travel around Japan and if you plan to visit multiple cities and places in a short amount of time, you do need one!
+You have probably heard that you need a JR Pass to travel around Japan and if you plan to visit multiple cities and places in a short amount of time you do need one, read this post to see why!
 The best way to save money on transport in Japan is to purchase a JR Pass, even if they are expensive initially.

 I was in Japan for 18 days but I purchased the 14-day pass, not the 21-day pass as my first 2 days were spent in Osaka when I didn’t need to use it, and my last days in Tokyo where I didn’t need to use it either.
 Doing this saved me £80.00 which was the price difference between the 14 Day and 21 Day JR Pass at the time of my purchase.